prism-break/prism-break/README.md

     "description": "Not escaping quotes will cause "an error".",

 ### Testing It Live
 When you're done with your translation, you should build the site in your language and see if it works.
-To do so, you'll have to temporarily edit './Makefile'
+To do so, you'll have to temporarily edit the `./Makefile`.

-    # in ./Makefile, line #37, change the following
+In ./Makefile (line #37), change the following:

     $(LIVESCRIPT_BIN) $(BUILD_DIR)en.ls

-    # to:
+To:

     $(LIVESCRIPT_BIN) $(BUILD_DIR)de.ls